 Potatoes

-Potatoes may be offered as part of a healthy diet for goats, as they provide plenty of carbohydrates and nutrients.
+Potatoes may be offered as part of a healthy diet for goats, providing plenty of carbohydrates and nutrients.
 However, potatoes should be given in moderation and steamed or cooked before feeding them to goats, as the skins can be difficult to digest.

 Birdseed